spring-attic/spring-xd-samples/batch-wordcount/README.md

 The UI located on the machine where xd-singlenode is running, will show you the jobs that can be deployed.
 The UI is located at http://localhost:9393/admin-ui

-Alternatively, you can deploy it using the command line
+Alternatively, you can deploy it using the shell command:

 	xd:>job deploy --name wordCountJob

 We will now create a stream that polls a local directory for files.
 By default the name of the directory is named after the name of the stream, so in this case the directory will be `/tmp/xd/input/wordCountFiles`.
 If the directory does not exist, it will be created.
 You can override the default directory using the `--dir` option.

 	stream create --name wordCountFiles --definition "file --ref=true > queue:job:wordCountJob"

 If you now drop text files into the  `/tmp/xd/input/wordCountFiles/` directory, the file will be picked up, copied to HDFS and its words counted.
 You can move the supplied .txt file there via

 	$ cp /tmp/nietzsche-chapter-1.txt /tmp/xd/input/wordCountFiles

 ## Verify the result

 First specify the Hadoop NameNode for the Spring XD Shell:

 	xd:>hadoop config fs --namenode hdfs://localhost:8020

 We will now take a look at the root of the *HDFS* filesystem:

-	xd:>hadoop fs ls /
+	xd:>hadoop fs -ls /

 You should see output like the following: